Sustainability as Standard

 Renewable Energy & Recycling

-Energy generated from renewable sources has been utilised across the wider farm group for several years following significant investment in large scale solar and biomass systems.
+Energy generated from renewable sources has been utilised across the wider farm group for several years following significant investment in large-scale solar and biomass systems.
 Together these are estimated to have reduced carbon footprints by around 65% since installation.
-We already have solar in place at Brook House farm with a further investment in solar expected in 2021 to power the cold storage units that keep our freshly picked and processed hops in perfect condition.
+For example, a 178-panel solar installation powers our 1000 sq.m2 hop cold store and offsets around 14 tonnes of CO2 every year.

 We’re continually looking for new ways to be sustainable.
 Our recent investment in a cardboard shredding machine for our packaging line has dramatically reduced cardboard wastage and we now reuse at least a tonne of carboard every month.
 Even our sales team have electric vehicles to visit our customers, when they’re out on the road.